 First there was the 29er, then came the 27.5, and now we have the 27.5 Plus.
 The first two refer simply to wheel diameter, while the final one tacks on an indicator of tire width.
-The “plus” tires are referred to as mid-fat or a plus bike, and fall in-between the standard 2 to 2.3-inch mountain bike tires and the true 5 inchers that you find on a fat bike.
+These tires are referred to as mid-fat or “plus,” and fall in between the standard 2- to 2.5-inch mountain bike tires and the true 5-inchers that you find on a fat bike.
 The benefits of a wider tire include increased stability, greater trail comfort, and traction.
-Obviously with more rubber comes more weight, and mid-range bikes that are already a little heavy can feel even more ponderous.
-Done right, like the hardtail Diamondback Mason and Salsa Timberjack NX1 27.5+, these wide tires do wonders for grip with few negatives.
+Obviously with more rubber comes more weight, and mid-range bikes that are already a little heavy can feel even more ponderous with plus tires.
+But done right, as is the case with the hardtail Co-op Cycles DRT 2.2, the 2.8-inch-wide tires do wonders for grip with few negatives.

-Weight is an unfortunate area of sacrifice at this price point.
+Weight is an unfortunate area of sacrifice at the under $2,000 price point.
 All of the fancy technology and materials that drive mountain bike weights lower and lower have a significantly higher cost of entry.
-For casual riders, it’s less of an issue, but if your rides involve extended climbs up fire roads or single track, the excess weight can be a factor.
-If weight is one of your top priorities and you’re trying to stick to a budget, a hardtail might be your best choice.
-These bikes consistently do better in managing their heft, with most weighing around or under 30 pounds, simply because there’s more leftover cash in the design budget when you don’t have to include a pricey rear shock and linkage.
+For most casual riders, it’s less of an issue, but if your trails involve extended climbs up fire roads or singletrack, the excess weight can be a factor.
+If shaving weight is one of your top priorities and you’re trying to stick to a budget, a hardtail is your best choice.
+In terms of components, these bikes consistently do better at managing their heft, simply because there’s more leftover cash in the design budget when you don’t have to include a pricey rear shock and linkage.

-One way to trim weight from your bike is transitioning to a tubeless setup.
-Removing the tubes cuts away that all-important rotational weight, and can be done really cheaply.
-More, you can run at a lower PSI, which increases traction.
-Many of the bikes on this list have tubeless ready tires, but you’ll also need to verify the rims are compatible.
-It’s possible to set up a standard rim tubeless, but the process can be a little arduous the first few times (trust us).
+Another way to trim weight from your bike is transitioning to a tubeless setup.
+Removing the tubes cuts away that all-important rotational weight and can be done quite inexpensively.
+Further, you can run at a lower PSI, which increases traction and comfort without the fear of flatting.
+Many of the bikes on this list have tubeless-ready tires, but you’ll need to verify that the rims are compatible.
+It’s also possible to set up a standard rim tubeless, but the process can be a little arduous the first few times.

 Back to Our Top Mountain Bike Picks Back to Our Mountain Bike Comparison Table